JustAnEric/Revolution.js/README.md

   // BOT CLIENT
   const client = new Bot({
     token: process.env.token, // default: null; your token is here, authorizes your bot to our servers.
-    name: 'Bot', // default: Bot; your bot name is here, will be included in different messages your bot sends.
     channels: ["revolution~chat"]
   });